Wrongful Death Lawyer in Portland, Oregon

 How Long Do I Have to File a Wrongful Death Claim in Oregon?

-The statute of limitations for filing a wrongful death claim in Oregon is three years from the date of their loved one’s death.
+The statute of limitations for filing a wrongful death claim in Oregon is three years from the date of the loved one’s death.

 Call Our Portland Wrongful Death Lawyer For A Free Consultation